Ichirō Matsui

-Ichirō Matsui (松井一郎, Matsui Ichirō) is a Japanese businessman and politician who is the current mayor of Osaka, leader of the Osaka Restoration Association (ORA) and one of the presidents of Nippon Ishin no Kai alongside Nobuyuki Baba.
+Ichirō Matsui (松井一郎, Matsui Ichirō) is a Japanese businessman and former politician who is the former mayor of Osaka, leader of the Osaka Restoration Association (ORA) and Nippon Ishin no Kai alongside Nobuyuki Baba.

 Early life

-Matsui attended public elementary and middle schools in Yao, Osaka, and moved to Fukuoka for high school.
-After he graduated from Fukuoka Institute of Technology in March 1986, he worked for Kinden, a construction company affiliated with the Kansai Electric Power Company, and Daitu, a privately-held logistics and waste management company.
+Ichiro Matsui was born on 31 January 1964 in Yao, Osaka.
+His father Yoshio Matsui was a prefectural assemblyman.
+Matsui attended public elementary and middle schools in Yao, and moved to Fukuoka for high school.
+After he graduated from Fukuoka Institute of Technology in March 1986, he worked for Kinden, a construction company affiliated with the Kansai Electric Power Company, and Daitu, a privately held logistics and waste management company.

 Political career

 Matsui entered politics in April 2003 when he was elected to the Osaka Prefectural Assembly, serving three consecutive terms.
 He was a member of the Liberal Democratic Party until 2010, and served in several regional party leadership positions.

 Osaka Restoration Association and Japan Restoration Association

 In April 2010 Matsui became the first secretary general of the regional Osaka Restoration Association.
 In September 2012 he also became the founding secretary-general of the new national party, the Japan Restoration Association.